gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 10. now link the new module via upload and test the relocatable version.

 since we can not use the Pin assigments from Tasmota in all cases we could provide a pin select command for some drivers.
-GUI solution in development
+GUI solution for pins is available

 modules may be loaded (linked) via file system or via upload in console "upload module"